usrprl3alcp-3epl/booking-app/README.md

 # Boardrooms reservation app #

-There is application that let’s you create booking requests for meetings in boardrooms and retrieve successful booking calendar as output using [Spring Data REST](http://projects.spring.io/spring-data-rest/).
+It is application that let you create booking requests for meetings in boardrooms and retrieve successful booking calendar as output using [Spring Data REST](http://projects.spring.io/spring-data-rest/).

 Booking calendar based on submitted reservations and contains bookings which grouped chronologically by day.